SengitU/kavun/README.md

 [![Build Status](https://travis-ci.org/sengitu/kavun.svg?branch=master)](https://travis-ci.org/sengitu/kavun)

 Kavun is a lightweight spec runner library for Javascript.
+See the tenets below for understanding what drives and steers this project.

 ## The Real Kavun